-RECOMMENDED COURSE MATERIALS

-N/A

-COURSE NOTES

-Every week, students are asked to engage in the following activities on their own: (1) do the relevant readings, (2) participate in the D2L discussion board, and (3) submit language reports to a language of their choice.
-Also, every Monday 15:00 - 17:45 we meet in class, where we discuss the course materials and the students present their language reports.
+COURSE NOTES Every week, students are asked to engage in the following activities on their own (1) do the relevant readings and (2) participate in the D2L discussion board.
+Also, every Tuesday and Thursday 11:00 - 12:15 we meet in class, where we discuss the course materials and the students present their discussion points.
 Course work is administered through D2L.
 Requests for an extension in advance of the deadline will be considered and if approved, will incur no penalties.
 Late submissions without advance notice will not be accepted.
 Attendance is not required, but it is highly encouraged.
 Students' performance on assignments is typically negatively impacted by no/minimal attendance as we go through problem sets similar to those in assignments and students have an opportunity to practice problem-solving skills.
 Important dates: